GST and the Margin Scheme: What Every Property Seller in Australia Should Know

 2. Valuation Method

 This method is used when the property was purchased before 1 July 2000.
-In such cases, a valuation must be obtained as of 1 July 2000 (the start date of GST in Australia).
+In such cases, a valuation must be obtained as of 1 July 2000, the date GST was introduced in Australia.

 The valuation must meet ATO requirements and be conducted by a qualified professional.
 There are strict rules around the method used and the qualifications of the valuer.